huiyihuang/Spotlight/README.md

     c. git pull

 Pages now:
-  1. Home, showing diaries users have saved
-  2. Detail, allow users to create and update diaries
+  1. Home: the access to Today page & a list including all entries in the database as references
+  2. AddTodayHighlight: add button to add a new highlight, highlight list to show added highlights before complete
+  3. CreateHighlight: textarea for adding text to a highlight, add photo button to insert a photo to this highlight (native functions remained to be added)

 Data Model:
-  1. Diary: events users saved(key,text,timestamp,image)
+  1. Diary: highlights users saved(key, text, year, month, day, image, hasimage)
-  2. Mood: everyday mood(key,type,timestamp)
+  2. Mood: everyday mood(key, type, year, month, day)

 Functions in Service:
   1. observable